Does your blog have a pulse?

 - Make your optin forms available EVERYWHERE.

-- Use a plugin like WPSubscribers to auto-populate the name and address fields in your opt-in forms, like you most likely see on all forms on my blog.
+- Use a plugin like WPSubscribers to auto-populate the name and address fields in your opt-in forms.
 This simple feature alone increases subscription rates.

 - Use the same WPsubscribers plugin to add a check box to your comment section that allows your commentators to subscribe when commenting.